mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-05"></a>
 [Back to top](#top)
 ## FL-05 -- Rep. Al Lawson, Jr. (D) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-05)
-## Committees
-Al Lawson, Jr. is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019